Laravel-Backpack/activity-log/readme.md

 Your existing activities should show up right away, no extra configuration needed.
 If your models create activity logs, click the menu item and you'll see them in the interface.

 > If you haven't yet configured your models to create activity logs, read the FAQ below.
-We'll show you how to log all model events.
+We'll show you how to easily log all model events.

-If you want to show links to the activities in other CrudControllers, you can do that too, by using one of the Backpack operations provided:
+If you want your CrudControllers to show links to their activities, just use one or both of the provided Backpack operations:
 - **ModelActivityOperation**: Displays a general button, allowing users to see a comprehensive list of all activities for that Model.
 - **EntryActivityOperation**: Adds line buttons to each entry in the list, enabling users to view activity logs specific to individual entries.